MorrisMA/MAM65C02-Processor-Core/README.md

 the 65C02 microprocessor implementation represented by the M65C02.v and a 65C02 processor implementation as represented by the WDC W65C02S microprocessor.

 The M65C02 implementation is targeted at an XC3S50A-4VQG100I FPGA.
-The User Constraints File (ucf) has been developed so that the resulting implementation can be used as a fully functional microprocessor when attached to I/O devices, SRAM (25ns or faster), and a NOR Flash device (4kB, 45ns or faster).
-A development board is presently being developed to demonstrate the M65C02, and to provide a suitable platform for further development of the remaining FPGA resources into a more complete system-on-chip based on the M65C02 core.
+The User Constraints File (ucf) has been developed so that the resulting implementation can be used as a fully functional microprocessor when attached to external I/O devices, external SRAM device(s) (25ns or faster), and external an NOR Flash device (4kB, 45ns or faster).
+A development board is presently being developed to demonstrate the M65C02, and to provide a suitable platform for further development of the remaining FPGA resources into a more complete system-on- chip based on the M65C02 core.

 The Xilinx ISE 10.1i SP3 synthesis results for the M65C02 are as follows: